-Writing is my another passion of mine, and I have a Bachelor of Arts with English Literature and Sociology majors, and also five writing diplomas.
-You can see my list of published work on the Writing page, and read some of my work here:
+You can also see my list of published work on the Writing page, and read some of my work here:

-Animal lovers, you will be interested to view the film Earthlings.
+Animal lovers, you will be interested in viewing the film Earthlings.
 It's is an excellent way to get an overview of the current situation of animals in our world.
 If you're concerned about what you see in this film, you can do something about it by going vegan.
 You might ask why veganism is the answer, and why changing laws or methods of killing isn't.
 A fair question, which you'll find answers to here: Animal Q&A.

 or on the image below to see the film.